xwmx/nb/docs/index.markdown

   nb open ([<notebook>:][<folder-path>/][<id> | <filename> | <title>])

 Description:
-  Open a note or notebook.
-When the note is a bookmark, open the bookmarked page in your system's primary web browser.
-When the note is in a text format or any other file type, `open` is the equivalent of `edit`. `open` with a notebook opens the notebook folder in the system's file browser.
+  Open an item or notebook.
+When the item is a bookmark, open the bookmarked page in your system's primary web browser.
+When the item is in a text format or any other file type, `open` is the equivalent of `edit`. `open` with a notebook opens the notebook folder in the system's file browser.